 Camping in the backyard provides all the fun of camping with the ability to use indoor plumbing.
 You eat campfire foods, star gaze, and tell spooky stories late into the night before you all fall asleep.
 If the weather permits it this is a favorite of the different at home Halloween activities.

 Halloween is a fun holiday and we don’t have to let a bummer year ruin this for us too.
 So this year take some extra time and create a fun Halloween experience that keeps you and your family safely away from strangers.

 Enjoy candy, movies, and games.
 Plan a whole haunted house or camping trip in the backyard.
 You’ll have fun on Halloween this year, I promise.

-What plans are you making for Halloween?
+Which at home Halloween activities are you planning on enjoying?
 Let me know in the comments below.
 Follow me on Pinterest for more like this and pin this to your favorite Halloween boards.

 - What I’m Doing and Quit Doing In Quarantine

 - ABC Mouse What Parents Need To Know